cbonoz/chainlink21/README.md

 Chainlink: Each listed property is deployed as its own distinct smart contract.
 The smart contract maintains the owner and listing terms, as well as all the payers.
 A chainlink API call is made to fetch information ( appraise value, lat/lng location) dynamically about the property and save it to each contract.
 Moralis: Distributed mutable data storage for the marketplace metadata.
 Each contract/deployment is saved to a Moralis location.
 Moralis also facilitates app authentication.
 IPFS / Filecoin: Store property files, any signatures, and proof of ownership (ex: deed/title documents).
 NFTPort: NFT issuance for the issued real estate backed NFT (minting).
+The NFT is created at the time of contract creation.
 Alchemy: Maintains app high availability and serves app requests for the demo (could be updated to serve a production deployment).
 SmartZip: At or near the time of deployment, the property could be appraised.
 The smartzip oracle is integrated into the smart contract and can be (optionally) invoked to set the smartZipEstimate on the contract itself to track the property's value.